 6. AI Tools Replace Manual Deliverability Audits

-How this plays out in 2026
+How all of this works in 2026

 7. Engagement Becomes the Ultimate Score